iantonik/Bamazon/README.md

 1. bamazon.sql file will provide all necessary datablase setup
 2. dept_data.csv and products.csv provide test dataset to support this application

+See Bamazon_functionality.pptx in GitHub folder for functionality walkthrough.